There are essential distinctions between enlightenment and enchantment. Find out where you are on this continuum of awareness.

 An example of a higher state would be the 4th state of consciousness, transcendental consciousness.

 This partition of awareness is most notable for its profound rest while the mind remains alert but without thought.
-Scholars from Joseph Campbell to Maharishi Mahesh Yogi call this state bliss consciousness because they are self-aware without having the typical inner dialogue.
+Scholars from Joseph Campbell to Maharishi Mahesh Yogi call this state bliss consciousness because they are self-aware without typical inner dialogue.
 In this state, the practitioner’s awareness expands.
 The best way to reach this state of consciousness is Japa Meditation or a more commercial version of the branded version known as Transcendental Meditation.

-Being Enchanted Differs from Enlightenment
+Being Enchanted Differs from Being Enlightened

 So, we see there is a substantial difference between these two terms.
 Enchantment and enlightenment are opposite points on a continuum of awareness.
 Enchantment is the result of a hypnotic emotional state.
 In comparison, enlightenment is a tangible, measurable change in awareness, perception, and consciousness.
 Your task is to examine your paradigm find out where you are on this continuum.
 Are you living in a state of self-hypnosis or on the path of enlightenment?